 - Recommended USB lapel microphone is the Revolabs xTAG (prerecording content only)

 Panopto is a lecture capture platform that provides the ability to combine audio, video, PowerPoint/Keynote, and screen capture into one recording.
 Panopto can be used in classrooms on campus that are equipped with a built-in video recording system or from any desktop, laptop, or mobile device.
-Currently iOS devices have the ability to create and view recordings and android devices have the ability to view recordings.
 Additionally, Panopto allows you to upload pre-existing audio and video files for easy distribution to students.
 Panopto offers a significant improvement over previous lecture capture software by providing a straightforward interface for basic recording and a more seamless production of video files; there are also more advanced recording and editing features available.

 Yes, instructors may make Panopto available in their course sites by going to Site Info > Edit Tools and adding the Panopto Tool.
 Additionally, users may add the Panopto tool to a project site in Sakai.